About the Journal

 Global or Self Plagiarism

-RESSAT publish two regular issues a year which is scheduled for November and May in addition to the special issues which may be various number for each year.
+RESSAT publish two regular issues a year which is scheduled for May and November in addition to the special issues which may be various number for each year.

 Open Access Policy